 If I could somehow summarize in a sentence, I would be tempted to say that Tkinter is better designed and a little easier to use, but wxPython is more feature-rich, powerful and looks a little bit nicer.
 This I personally think is a statement that accurately captures the main difference between the two.

 Just remember, both are great libraries and both are used to make powerful GUI applications.
 In the end, what matters more is your own skill in utilizing the libraries features.
+A poorly developed Tkinter application is far worse than a well developed wxPython application, and vice-versa.

 If you are looking for a third option, I would recommend PyQt, which is the go-to choice for many Python users when it comes to building powerful and good-looking GUI.
 You can learn more about it from our PyQt Tutorial Series!